 Reed is now convinced that he has figured out how the world should be and is willing to do what he thinks is right, regardless of the consequences.
 Reed is currently planning to implement his intended changes, and a team consisting of Sue and Johnny Storm, Ben Grimm, Spider-man, Spider-woman, Carol Danvers, Nick Fury, and Captain Mar-Vell intend to stop him.
 When they find him, they don't give him the chance to explain himself.
 Johnny burns him with a fire blast that burns the right side side of his face, and made his right arm stop working.
 When the heroes destroyed his lab, Reed was flung into the Negative Zone.

 Reed has since made his way back from the Negative Zone, and taken over most of the European Union, with the help of his latest creation, "The Children."
-There they have setup shop in what is known as "The Dome."
-As a defence Reed sent a warhead to Washington destroying it along with most of the U.S Government and President.
+There they set up shop in what is known as "The Dome."
+As a defense Reed sent a warhead to Washington destroying it along with most of the U.S Government and President.
 He was ultimately defeated and captured.

 In this reality, also known as Earth A, (first seen in Fantastic Four #118), Only Reed Richards and Ben Grimm was aboard the spaceship and got exposed to cosmic rays.
 Afterwards Reed Richards got the Thing powers and Ben Grimm got the Mr. Fantastic powers.
 Furthermore Johnny Storm was believed to have died in Vietnam, but he became Gaard and later Vangaard.
 Sue Storm married Ben Grimm.

 In the 1602 reality, Sir Richard Reed is a member of the Four of the Fantastick.
 His powers are based on the fluidity of water. this version is more of a perfectionist in his studies than his mainstream counterpart.